BitShiftJames/2d-block-game/README.md

 cmake ..

+cmake --build . --config Release[^1]

-I have no idea if the below actually works because I use msbuild.
+[^1]: I have no idea if the below actually works because I use msbuild.
 Yes filthy windows user, I know.

-cmake --build . --config Release